montaser300099-cell/aureus-core/README.md

 V_12  | 59PZ5oMpMVRDVLc6z8T7vsnVFFSMDRJmaH                | 500,000 | 2050

 II.
 Mining Opportunities
-With the escrow phase concluded, we want to highlight that over 20,000,000 $AUR are ready to be mined with absolute security.
+With the escrow phase concluded, we want to highlight that over 20,000,000 $AURE are ready to be mined with absolute security.
 The network is open, decentralized, and governed by mathematical certainty.

 III.
 Official Whitepaper
 Our Whitepaper details the technical roadmap, Atomic Swap infrastructure, and our vision for a Sovereign Financial Layer.